HenrySilvaCS/basicMLpy/index.md

 # Introduction to the package
 basicMLpy is a python package focused on implementing machine learning algorithms for supervised learning tasks.
 It currently has 5 fully functional modules, that provide implementations of various models for supervised learning, and also many functions for model selection and error evaluation.
 ## Package features
-The package currently contains seven different modules.
+The package currently contains eight different modules.
 Their contents are described below.

 ### The basicMLpy.regression module contains the following functionalities:
 * Linear Regression